amirkb91/MATLAB-GEK/README.md

 -----------------------------------------------------------------------------------------------------------
 Options for running the code:

-platform  : Either 'local' or 'iridis'.
-Determines the number of nodes for parallel run.
-Code only runs in parellel. nfiles    : Number of sample files to read from.
-All sample files located inside samples folder theta     : Specify a theta file, inside the optimum theta folder, or leave blank for GA to calculate a new theta objective : Either 'verify' or 'batch'.
-If batch code will do GEK prediction and find next batch of sample points. if verify code will verify GEK prediction by comparing velocity field to SU2 RANS solution with nominal SA values npred     : Number of GEK prediction points nbatch    : Number of points in next batch of samples
-writebatch: If true, next batch is written to file and stored inside samples folder
+% General options
+options.platform    = platform to run on (iridis/local)
+options.nfiles      = Number of files to read from samples folder options.theta       = Theta file.
+If left blank found using GA options.objective   = New sample "batch" or "verify" existing GEK prediction options.npred       = Number of prediction points to be generated for MSE

+% Options for next sample batch options.batchnpool  = Number of pool points options.nbatch      = Number of next sample batch points options.batchmaxrad = Maximum exclusion radius options.batchtanh   = Tanh factor p. larger = more space b/w samples
+options.batchxbound = New XY bounds to reduce window size options.batchybound = Same as above options.writebatch  = Write next sample batch to file